-A Note From Our Director Regarding the Mission of the NMSU Permanent Art Collection:
+A Note From Our Director Regarding Diversity and Equity in the University Art Museum:

 In 2016 we prepared new missions for both the University Art Museum (UAM) and the NMSU Permanent Art Collection that pledge to diversify our programming and collections by exhibiting and collecting significant works by leading African American, female, LGBTQ and other underrepresented and marginalized artists.
 We want to recommit ourselves to this mission, aiming to more accurately reflect and amplify the voices of our diverse cultural communities.
 We also want to reassert ourselves as a safe space that welcomes all members of our on-campus and off-campus community to come together to mourn, relearn, hear and understand how we will attain social justice and reform for our communities of color.
 Please read our full message in solidarity in response to recent events here.